 Instead of fixating on only one solution and being hard on yourself to reach your goals, a better approach would be to set an intention or general direction you would like to see yourself going and then assess your path often.

-Your focus is to retire happy and comfortably that can be defined in monetary terms but the exact details should remain flexible.
+Your focus is to retire happy and comfortably.
+This can be defined in monetary terms but the exact details should remain flexible.

 Knowing the boundaries